ibm-cloud-architecture/governed-ml-ops/README.md

 6.a.
 This module provides the steps where a Model Deployer will perform independent validation of the model.
 <br> <i> Role </i>: This step needs to be executed by `ModelDeployer`.

    - Log into OpenPages as Model Deployer.
-From the task list, select the model corresponding to the Model Number as obtained from `Model Governance Initiation` Module.
+From the task list, select the model corresponding to the Model name as obtained from `Model Governance Initiation` Module.

    - Review the necessary information (Model Development Details, Model Catalog, Model Validation details).